Ritesh286/Elite-Techno-Groups-Internship-Works/README.md

-# Inventory-Management-systems
+# Inventory-Management-systems and Summer-Olympics-Data-Analysis
-This repository is having all the codes used for IMS project assigned by Elite Techno Groups
+This repository is having all the codes used for IMS and summer olympics data analysis projects assigned by Elite Techno Groups

 # Folders present in repository
 > IMS using JSON (Files Present - JSON based IMS.ipynb , Product Record.json , Sales.json)